AbdelStark/token-vesting-contracts/README.md

 - [Security audit](https://github.com/abdelhamidbakhta/token-vesting-contracts/blob/main/audits/hacken_audit_report.pdf) from [Hacken](https://hacken.io)

 This repository is compatible with both Forge and Hardhat.
+Forge needs to be ran (install and build) before Hardhat is used in order to load dependency contracts.
 You can find the specific instructions for each tool below.

 ### Forge